 However, realistic security goals appear to be expressible using two-area policy statements.
 In the case of our example, we could replace this three-area policy statement with a (slightly stronger) pair of two-area policy statements.
 The first would require that if a packet p that was in the External area reaches the Allied area, and if p has a destination address in the internal areas, then p's source address should be in the External area and p's service should be SMTP.
 The second would require that if a packet p that was in the Allied area reaches the Engineering area, then p's destination address should be in one of the internal areas.
-If this pair of two-area statements are satisfied, then the three-area requirement will also be satisfied.
+If this pair of two-area statements is satisfied, then the three-area requirement will also be satisfied.
 The extra strength of these two-area statements was probably desired anyway: namely, that the corporation's internal networks should not be used as a pass-through from the Allied organization.

-Therefore, for the remainder of Section 2, a policy statement will be a twoarea statement, asserting that any packet p that was in one area and later arrives in a different area meets some constraint $\phi(p)$.
-A policy will mean a set of policy statements, one for each pair of distinct areas a_1 , a_2 .
-The constraint may be vacuously true, allowing everything to pass between them; or else at the other extreme, unsatisfiable, requiring that nothing pass.
+Therefore, for the remainder of Sect.
+2, a policy statement will be a two-area statement asserting that any packet p that was in one area and later arrives in a different area meets some constraint $\phi(p)$ .
+A policy will mean a set of policy statements, one for each pair of distinct areas $a_1, a_2$ .
+The constraint may be vacuously true, allowing everything to pass between them; or else, at the other extreme, unsatisfiable, requiring that nothing pass.

-2.3 Deriving Algorithms
+2.3 Deriving algorithms

 The ideas introduced in previous sections suggest two algorithms that exploit the boolean operations on constraints $\phi(p)$ in combination with the graph structure of the underlying network specification.
-These algorithms may be used to check a putative filtering posture, or to generate a filtering posture that will enforce a given policy.
+These algorithms may be used to check a putative filtering posture or to generate a filtering posture that will enforce a given policy.
 Both of these algorithms depend on the notion of the feasibility set of a path.
-Given a filtering posture $\langle \texttt{inb}, \texttt{outb} \rangle$, the feasibility set of a path π is the set of all abstract packets that survive all of the filters traversed along the path.
-That is, if π traverses device d, entering it from area a_1 , then an abstract packet p is in the feasibility set of π only if $p \in \texttt{inb}(a_1, d)$.
-If π enters area a_2 from d, then p is in the feasibility set of π only if $p \in \texttt{outb}(a_2, d)$.
+Given a filtering posture $\langle inb, outb \rangle$ , the feasibility set of a path $\pi$ is the set of all abstract packets that survive all of the filters traversed along the path.
+That is, if $\pi$ traverses device d, entering it from area $a_1$ , then an abstract packet p is in the feasibility set of $\pi$ only if $p \in inb(a_1, d)$ .
+If $\pi$ enters area $a_2$ from d, then p is in the feasibility set of $\pi$ only if $p \in outb(a_2, d)$ .

-We can compute the feasibility set of a path iteratively by starting with the set of all packets; as we traverse the inbound step from a_1 to d, we take an intersection with $inb(a_1, d)$; as we traverse the outbound step from d to a_2 , we take an intersection with $outb(a_2, d)$.
-Binary Decision Diagrams allow us to carry out such computations reasonably efficiently.
+We can compute the feasibility set of a path iteratively by starting with the set of all packets; as we traverse the inbound step from $a_1$ to d, we take an intersection with $inb(a_1, d)$ ; as we traverse the outbound step from d to $a_2$ , we take an intersection with $outb(a_2, d)$ .
+Binary decision diagrams allow us to carry out such computations reasonably efficiently.

-We use this idea in both of the following sections.
+We use this idea in both of the following two sections.

-2.3.1 Checking a Posture
+2.3.1 Checking a posture

 To check that a posture enforces a policy P, we examine each path between areas to ensure that the feasibility set for that path is included in the policy statement for the areas it connects.
-If π is a path starting at area a_0 and terminating at area a_i , we must check that the feasibility set for π is included in $P(a_0, a_i)$, i.e., the set of abstract packets that can actually traverse the path is a subset of the set of abstract packets permitted to travel from a_0 to a_i .
+If $\pi$ is a path starting at area $a_0$ and terminating at area $a_i$ , we must check that the feasibility set for $\pi$ is included in $P(a_0, a_i)$ , i.e., the set of abstract packets that can actually traverse the path is a subset of the set of abstract packets permitted to travel from $a_0$ to $a_i$ .